Carissa Gump: Education

+Career

 Gump represented the United States at the 2008 Summer Olympics in Beijing, where she competed for the women's middleweight category (63 kg), along with her teammate Natalie Woolfolk.
 Gump placed fourteenth in this event, as she successfully lifted 88 kg in the single-motion snatch, and hoisted 116 kg in the two-part, shoulder-to-overhead clean and jerk, for a total of 204 kg.

 Carissa Gump has previously worked for the U.S. Olympic Committee, USA Weightlifting as their Associate Executive Director for Business & Development and serving as the USA Weightlifting Foundation Executive Director.
-She currently is employed with the National Strength and Conditioning Association Foundation and serves as their first ever Executive Director.
+She currently is employed with the National Strength and Conditioning Association Foundation and serves as their first ever executive director.
 Her professional experience includes management of fundraising, sponsorship, marketing, events, communications, digital media, and membership management.
 She also runs her own consulting business to support nonprofit organizations that include USA Weightlifting, Wrestle Like a Girl and Beat the Streets DC.